bikyc/AuthenticationDemo/README.md

-# Project Name

-## Overview
-This project is built using .NET 8 and is designed to [briefly describe the purpose of the project].

-## Features
-- [Feature 1]
-- [Feature 2]
-- [Feature 3]

-## Prerequisites
-- .NET 8 SDK installed
-- Visual Studio (recommended)

-## Getting Started

-### Clone the Repository
-### Build and Run
-1. Open the project in Visual Studio.
-2. Restore NuGet packages.
-3. Build the solution.
-4. Run the application.
-# JWT Auth Demo

 ## Overview
 This project is a demonstration of implementing JWT (JSON Web Token) authentication in a .NET 8 web application.
 It provides a secure way to authenticate and authorize users using JWT tokens.